Top SEM and SEO Tips

 One of the main ways this affects users is the page does not display in their browser, and in the lower left of the browser window they see ‘Transfering data from pagead2.googlesyndication.com’

 The problem is caused by the script tag being in the <head> section of your site.
-If you move it to just before the </body> the browser will render your entire page before waiting for the third party site to respond.
-This will also improve the overall responsiveness of your site.
+If you move it to just before the </body> the browser will render your entire page before waiting for the third party site to respond.… Read the rest

 Return of Pages Indexed and Link Quality Tool